htjb/margarine/README.rst

 --------------

 **The code is still in development.**

-**This branch contains code to calculate proper log probabilities using the MAFs and KDEs.
-It still needs thorough testing.**

 Currently the code assumes, when calculating marginal statistics, that the priors are uniformly distributed.
 If the priors are more complex then one of